ufal/UMR/doc/modal.md

 (using their ID as the child node);
   - the `:modal-predicate` is used **instead of**  `:modal-strength` (these verbs form the only exception);

-**Notes/reminders**:
+**Notes on modality**:
 - **Deontic modality** (_can_, _must_, _may_, …, _probably_, …) is conceived as just 1 event, with just `:modal-strength` annotation (`full/partial/neutral-affirnaive/negative`) at the sentence level.
-- UMR seems to use **very broad interpretation for modal predicates** (see below and the Guidelines, [Part 4-3-1-6](https://github.com/ufal/umr-guidelines/blob/master/guidelines.md#part-4-3-1-6-modal-dependency-structure) and [Part 4-3-2](https://github.com/ufal/umr-guidelines/blob/master/guidelines.md#part-4-3-2-english-modals).
+- UMR seems to use **very broad interpretation for modal predicates** (see below and the Guidelines, [Part 4-3-1-6](https://github.com/ufal/umr-guidelines/blob/master/guidelines.md#part-4-3-1-6-modal-dependency-structure) and [Part 4-3-2](https://github.com/ufal/umr-guidelines/blob/master/guidelines.md#part-4-3-2-english-modals)).
+[Part 4-3-2.
+English modals](https://github.com/ufal/umr-guidelines/blob/master/guidelines.md#part-4-3-2-english-modals) offers **a list of English means expressing modality** (synt. structure, modal verbs, modal adverbs) -- this can be used as a guide for Czech annotations!!
+- The Guidelines mention that information on modal characteristics should be added to the frame files for modal verbs (as the annotation progresses).

 **Document level representation:**
 - identify the **root** and the **author**... (root :modal author);